The Granary Roadside Farm

 - No Smoking

-The Stable and The Granary are attractively furnished barn conversions set within the grounds of Roadside Farm, a non working farm, with plenty of space on the 24 acres of land for children to play.
+The Stable and The Granary holiday cottages are attractively furnished barn conversions set within the grounds of Roadside Farm, a non working farm, with plenty of space on the 24 acres of land for children to play.
 Each property has its own private patio and seating area with barbecue.
 A good location to get away from it all in a rural setting yet close proximity to many leisure facilities.
 Ideal area for walking with easy access to the nearby cycling routes (Ironman is held in Pembrokeshire during September and the route passes the end of the driveway.)
 Very convenient for visiting Oakwood and Bluestone.
 Coarse fishing is available on site by arrangement with the owners and is free residents.

 Sleeps 4 & Baby 1 Well Behaved Dog Welcome